 Here’s an outstanding program you can complete from anywhere.
 Providing a foundation in computer information systems, information science, public services and library programming, reference and database searching, library technical processes, and more, you’ll be poised for success within the field of library and information services.
 Related opportunities abound in business, public service, education, and communications.

 Degree Offered: Bachelor of Science, Associate of Science & a Certificate

 Available online wherever you are.

 It’s not just the education, It’s what you do with it!

-Because ours is a web-based program, you can take our information and library services (ILS) courses from your home or office via the Internet and/or recorded instructions available streamed via the internet.
+Because ours is a web-based program, you can take our information and library science (ILS) courses from your home or office via the Internet and/or recorded instructions available streamed via the internet.
 Class discussions, homework assignments and other components of your courses are accomplished using BlackBoard, our web-based course delivery system.

 Our ILS courses are offered asynchronously, which means courses typically do not require you to be logged in at a specific time and day.
 Whether it’s 6:00 AM Monday morning, 10:00 PM Sunday night, or any time in between, take each class when it makes the most sense to you and your schedule.
 Of course if students are able and interested many of our faculty will hold live sessions via google hangouts.